Name That Tune: 1984 version

-The show was revived in 1984 as a daily series, with some of the same elements of the '70s series.
-Typical episodes featured Melody Roulette and the new game Tune Topics for 10 points each, and Bid-A-Note for 20; the day's winner advanced to the Golden Medley, which if won, qualified the player for a monthly tournament for the grand prize.
+The show was revived in 1984 as a daily series, with some of the same elements of the 1970s series.
+Typical episodes featured Melody Roulette and the new game Tune Topics for 10 points each, and Bid-A-Note for 20.
+The day's winner advanced to the Golden Medley, which if won, qualified the contestant for a monthly tournament for the grand prize.

-(Note: one week of episodes featured a notably different set and theme music, as well as being the only episodes that split the points if a round ended in a tie, rather than playing a tie-breaker tune; they are assumed to be a "pilot week" despite airing later in the season, and will be referred to as such below.)

 Melody Roulette: The outer wheel had one Double space (except for the pilot week wheel, which had three).
 Initially, the wheels were spun before every tune to determine its value, with the inner wheel displaying amounts from $100 to $500 in increments of $100, and only the winner of the round kept their cash.
 The maximum number of tunes was seven in the earliest episodes, but was reduced to five shortly thereafter.
 In a further later change, the inner wheel displayed amounts from $250 to $1000 in increments of $250, and one spin determined the award for the winner of the round.
-The maximum number of tunes was increased back to seven with this change.
+The maximum number of tunes was increased back to seven temporarily, but by the end of the series had been reduced again to five.

 Tune Topics: This was the second game of the day on all episodes except for the pilot week.
 The orchestra would play a maximum of five tunes with a specific theme.
-Originally, one topic was exclusively shown, but it was quickly changed to a presentation where one of five categories was shown to be chosen at random; however, it was obvious that the category was simply pre-selected as before.
+Originally, one topic was exclusively shown, but it was quickly changed to a presentation where one of five categories was shown to be chosen at random.
 Ten points were given to the contestant who identified more tunes.

 Tune Countdown: This was the second round for the pilot week, and was basically a 20-second version of the Golden Medley Showdown.

-Bid-a-Note played the same, except the players no longer chose the clues by number.
+Bid-a-Note played the same, except the contestants no longer chose the clues by number.
 Bonus prizes were awarded to the winners of Tune Topics/Countdown and Bid-a-Note.